lea-cohausz/lea-cohausz.github.io/aboutme.md

 ### Publications

 Lea Cohausz, Andrej Tschalzev, Christian Bartelt & Heiner Stucknschmidt.
-Investigant the Importance of Demographic Features for EDM-Predictions.*Proceedings of the 16th International Conference on Educational Data Mining*.
+Investigant the Importance of Demographic Features for EDM-Predictions.*Proceedings of the 16th International Conference on Educational Data Mining*. <a href="https://educationaldatamining.org/EDM2023/proceedings/2023.EDM-long-papers.11/2023.EDM-long-papers.11.pdf">Download the Paper here</a>
 <span style="color:green">Best Student Full Paper Award</span>

 Lea Cohausz.
 (2022).
 When Probabilities Are Not Enough - A Framework for Causal Explanations of Student Success Models. *Journal of Educational Data Mining*, **14**(3), 52–75. <a href="https://zenodo.org/record/7304800">Download the Paper here</a>